 Approximately 2,000 undergraduates, 180 residential master’s degree students, 200 online master’s degree students and 15 doctoral degree students

-Newhouse received approximately 3,200 applications for a first-year class of 420.
-The typical admitted first-year student has a 3.8 GPA and an SAT score in the 1300s.
-On the graduate level, the school received approximately 700 applications each year for about 180 spots in the 12 on-campus master’s programs.
+Newhouse received approximately 5,000 applications for a first-year class of 425.
+The typical admitted first-year student has a 3.9 GPA.
+On the graduate level, the school received approximately 700 applications each year for about 180 spots in the 11 on-campus master’s programs.
 The average GPA of undergraduate students admitted to the graduate programs is 3.4, though it varies by program.